mrakgr/The-Spiral-Language/readme.md

 ()
 ```

-It is tempting to ommit the inner annotation, but that won't work.
+It is tempting to omit the inner annotation, but that won't work.

 ```
 inl main () =